yingw787/_dotfiles/README.md

 `nouveau` drivers (which run graphics really well) with the closed-source NVIDIA drivers (which expose the CUDA interface that I got the desktop for).

+With the switch of my laptop from a mid-2012 MacBook Pro running macOS 10.12 to a Lenovo ThinkPad P1 Gen 2 running Ubuntu 19.10, all of my personal machines are now running Ubuntu as the operating system.
+The P1 ships with a special Windows build (Windows 10 Professional for Workstations) that cannot be obtained from the Microsoft store, and so I opted to reduce the Windows partition size and maintain Windows Boot Manager during Ubuntu install.
+In addition, it also comes with an NVIDIA GPU P1000 by default, and has NVIDIA drivers available.
+Having multiple operating systems means that `grub` boots by default, and having a discrete GPU means possible misconfigurations.
+For example, setting kernel boot parameter `nomodeset` will cause a blank screen to show up; configuring `/etc/default/grub` to boot in quiet mode without having the menu means recovery mode is impossible to enter, which renders the partition useless.

 The dotfiles are intended to make setup from a vanilla base install of the operating system to be as simple as possible, in order to make iterating on driver updates as cheap as possible.